Hopfian wreath products and the stable finiteness conjecture: Introduction

-Up to standard embedding arguments, this shows how Hopficity of such wreath products is equivalent to Kaplansky's stable finiteness conjecture over $\mathbb{F}_p$.
+Up to embedding arguments, Theorem \ref{intro:thm:main} shows how Hopficity of such wreath products is equivalent to Kaplansky's stable finiteness conjecture over $\mathbb{F}_p$.
 To move to all fields of characteristic $p$, we use the following result:

 \begin{proposition}[Proposition \ref{prop:LE}] Let $\mathbb{F}$ be a field of characteristic $p > 0$.
 Then $\mathbb{F}$ is locally embeddable into finite fields of characteristic $p$.
 In particular, $\mathbb{F}$ is locally embeddable into matrix algebras over $\mathbb{F}_p$. \end{proposition}